• Skip to primary navigation

 2. Costa Rica is a small country but it takes longer than it seems to get around

-Costa Rica is a little smaller than West Virginia and Denmark so it’s easy to think you can road trip the whole country in a week.
+Costa Rica is a little smaller than West Virginia and Denmark so it’s easy to think you can road trip and see the entire country in a week.
 Technically you can, but trust me, that wouldn’t be very fun!

 3. Tap water is safe to drink in Costa Rica